 In this paper we make three key contributions.
-First, we present a digital forensics study aimed to systematically analyze the digital artifacts left in memory by several popular IM and email webapplications when executed on various browsers.
+First, we present a digital forensics study aimed to systematically analyze the digital artifacts left in memory by several popular IM and email applications.
+Our study covers the analysis of artifacts produced by web-applications, when executed on various browsers, and also the analysis of artifacts produced by mobile applications.
 We successfully identified and retrieved IM communication records from web-applications such as Facebook, Twitter and Skype, as well as email records from Outlook and a generic Roundcube email web-client.
-Our study helps to characterize how the communication records of web-based messaging applications are typically represented and to identify how browserspecific mechanisms may affect the durability of such records in memory (Section 2).
+Our study helps to characterize how the communication records of web-based messaging applications are typically represented and to identify how browser-specific mechanisms may affect the durability of such records in memory.
+Our study also allow us to identify and assess the durability of communication records produced by mobile applications such as WhatsApp, Viber or Hangouts (Section 2).

 Second, we introduce the design and implementation of a forensic tool called RAMAS, which consists of a collaborative and extensible framework for analysis of communication records from volatile memory.
-RAMAS is able to extract such records from multiple web-based messaging applications and display the extracted records on a user-friendly timeline.
+RAMAS is able to extract such records from multiple messaging applications and display the extracted records on a user-friendly timeline.
 RA-MAS is designed in a modular fashion so as to accommodate an ever-growing number of applications and allow collaborative development and maintenance of the system by independent forensic analysts.
 This goal is achieved through the implementation of extraction modules: each module contains a set of (simple) rules that allow RAMAS to extract the records of a specific application and represent them on a common application-independent format (Section 3).

 Lastly, we present an experimental evaluation of our framework.
-To this end, we used RAMAS for conducting analysis over the data extracted from memory chips with sizes typically found in commodity hardware.
-Our evaluation shows that RAMAS is efficient, e.g., it can process communication records spawning from six different applications, in an 8 GB memory dump, in roughly about three minutes.
+To this end, we used RAMAS for conducting analysis over the data extracted from memory chips with sizes found in commodity hardware.
+Our evaluation shows that RA-MAS is efficient, e.g., it can process communication records spawning from six different applications, in an 8 GB memory dump, in about three minutes.
 We also enact a use case for demonstrating the usefulness of our framework's evidence presentation capabilities which may help digital investigators in uncovering sophisticated correlations among evidence from several applications or across memory images (Section 4).